-In Lambeth and across the country, the NHS is working with partners to develop and deliver a neighbourhood health service.
+In Lambeth and across the country, the NHS is working with partners to develop and deliver a neighbourhood health and care service.

-A neighbourhood health service will transform how we support people’s health and wellbeing by bringing more care closer to home, making services easier to access and use, and helping people live healthier, more independent lives.
-It’s not just about treating illness.
-It’s about supporting people to stay well at every stage of life, and addressing the wider issues that affect health, like housing, work, education, and social support.
+A neighbourhood health and care service will transform how we support people’s health and wellbeing by bringing more care closer to home, making services easier to access and use, and helping people live healthier, more independent lives.
+Neighbourhood working is not just about treating illness.
+It’s about supporting people to stay well at every stage of life, and addressing the wider issues that affect health, like housing, employment, education, and social support.
 Services will be more joined-up and tailored to the needs of each local community.

 Examples of our work so far

-Neighbourhood healthcare is not a new idea, we have been working in Lambeth to join up services to better support residents for many years.
+Neighbourhood health and care is not new to Lambeth.
+We have been working for many years to bring services together to better support residents.
 For example:

 The CHILDS model